mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/solid-typescript.md

 published: true
 ---

+*From the upcoming free ebook, [SOLID - An introduction to software architecture and design principles with Node.js and TypeScript](/resources/solid-nodejs-architecture).*

-For a long time, my approach to writing code was that *"if I get enough time to do it, I can hack it together and make anything work"*.
+For a while as a JavaScript developer, my approach to writing code was that *"if I get enough time to do it, I can hack it together and make it work"*.

-Raise your hand if that was also you getting into the industry ✋.
-I'll admit, it does feel really good to finish projects and make things work.

-There hit a point where I realized that making things work the first time was **easy**.
+I realized that making things work the first time was **easy**.
 It's just _brute force_, really.

-But making things work the second time, the third time and the **fourth time**?
+But adding features to existing code- making it work the second time, the third time and the **fourth time**?
 After iterating on something over and over- this was really hard for me to do without introducing bugs.

 I should have changed it to *"if I get enough time to do it, I can hack it together and make anything work [once]"*.

-And I think the reason I struggled so much came from one magic little word.

-> Design.
+I found it incredibly difficult to tame complexity in a 180k-line JavaScript project without knowledge of software design principles or the presence of strict types.

-I was getting tired of pushing out bugs to users and getting stuck in messes that I made myself.
+Eventually, I got tired of pushing out bugs to users and getting stuck in messes that I made myself.
 I realized something needed to change.

+I started learning TypeScript and studying software design.

 ---

 When we first start out coding, we often have little regard for <u>software design</u>.

 Why should we?
-We're still fighting with null pointer errors, what _this_ means, and not to mention how challenging it was for developers to enter the JavaScript world within the past few years... phew, things have really... well, I wouldn't recommend beginners learn programming with JavaScript.
+After we achieve dexterity with a programming languge, we end up fighting with undefined errors, what _this_ means, and not to mention how challenging it was for developers to enter the JavaScript world within the past few years... phew, things have really... well, I wouldn't recommend that beginners learn programming with JavaScript.

 JavaScript developers have a **lot** on their plates to figure out as is (browsers, transpilation, build tools, and now TypeScript).

-The **learning roadmap** for JavaScript developers is less streamlined than it is for Java and C# developers.
+The **learning roadmap** for JavaScript developers can be a lot less streamlined than it  can be for Java and C# developers.

-Once Java and C# devs achieve a certain level of dexterity with the language they're using, they're onto learning **software design patterns, best practices and architecture**.
-Then they (often) end up working in the enterprise where that kind of knowledge is really required.

-_Note: This is just a point of view from what myself and my peers from my graduating class experienced getting into the industry as primarily JavaScript developers_

 So today, I'm here to bring awareness on the subject of <u>design</u> to JavaScript developers who won't tolerate the thought of writing another **flimsy Node.js backend**.

 We've all done it, and it hurts... slowly.

+> In order to go fast, we need to go well

-I think the answer to that pain is Uncle Bob's **SOLID Principles**.
+I think the answer is Uncle Bob's **SOLID Principles**.

 ## What are the SOLID Principles?